Using a top-level function for a handler in Kotlin

 Processing an HTTP request

-The script below processes an incoming HTTP request and outputs the results: HTTP response code and response body.
+The script below processes an incoming HTTP request and outputs the results: the HTTP status code and the response body.

 data class Request(